 - The game is about 10-15% louder (as much as the engine allows)

-- Adjusted amplitudes for optimal balance between gameplay relevance and immersion.
+- Adjusted amplitudes across the board for optimal balance between gameplay relevance and immersion.

 - More dynamic and airy mix (the difference between quiet and loud is more prominent)